Online Webinar: Building Science and Cost of Ownership in Mountain Homes 2(CE) with Matt Wright

-2(CE) Building Science, Specific to Homes In Summit County.
+Online Webinar: 2(CE) Building Science and Cost of Ownership in Mountain Homes Class.
 2(SAS Elective) towards the SAS Designation.
 An energy efficient home is a simple home.
 Summit County homes are not.

-With Instructor, Mark Wright, VP of the BOD of the HCCC.
+With Instructor, Matt Wright, VP of the BOD of the HCCC.

 - In this class students will come away being able to answer these questions:

 For a second homeowner “Why are my bills so high?
 We’re only here a couple months out of the year.”

 For a homeowner who Short-term rents: “How do I keep renters from jacking up my bills?” or “I have a lock-off and they can hear every footstep.”

 Ice dams “Oh, I’m not worried about ice dams, the heat tape guys are coming next week.” or “I have renters and their entrance is directly under a huge ice dam.
 I don’t want to get sued.”

 You will also come away with a general understanding of: